EdVince/Stable-Diffusion-NCNN/README.md

 1. Three main steps of Stable-Diffusion：
     1. CLIP: text-embedding
+    2. (only img2img) encode the init image to init latent
-    2. iterative sampling with sampler
+    3. iterative sampling with sampler
-    3. decode the sampler results to obtain output images
+    4. decode the sampler results to obtain output images
 2. Model details：
     1. Weights：Naifu (u know where to find)
     2. Sampler：Euler ancestral (k-diffusion version)